noaione/spotilava/README.md

 The program will then request the input stream of the file with `librespot-python` help, and then will do this:

 1. Request the first x bytes (default to 4096 bytes)
-2. Inject that bytes with OGG metadata so lavalink will parse it correctly.
+2. Check what file format it's (MP3 or Vorbis)
+3. Inject the metadata if possible.
-3. Return a stream response with [Sanic](https://sanicframework.org/en/guide/advanced/streaming.html#response-streaming) which will send the injected bytes then the remainder of the file.
+4. Return a stream response with [Sanic](https://sanicframework.org/en/guide/advanced/streaming.html#response-streaming) which will send the injected bytes then the remainder of the file.
-4. Lavaplayer will happily accept the data and not broke apart hopefully.
+5. Lavaplayer will happily accept the data and not broke apart hopefully.

 ## Current Problems